1985 Austrian Grand Prix: Race summary

 Missing from the grid was RAM driver Manfred Winkelhock who had been killed in a sportscar race in Canada just a week before.
 His place was taken in the team by Kenny Acheson for his first Formula One race since the 1983 South African Grand Prix.

 A second Toleman was driven by Piercarlo Ghinzani.

 Before Saturday morning practice triple and defending World Champion (and 1984 Austrian Grand Prix winner) Niki Lauda, flanked by a very unhappy McLaren team boss Ron Dennis, announced to the media that he would be retiring for good from Formula One following the season ending to concentrate on running his airline Lauda Air.
 Dennis was reportedly unhappy as he had paid Lauda a considerable amount of money to make his F1 comeback in and he had unsuccessfully tried to get Lauda to continue racing into the season.

 A now relaxed Lauda gave his home fans something to cheer about when he qualified a season-high third.
-Lauda's team mate Alain Prost captured pole position, averaging 155.478 mph (250.219 km/h), followed by Nigel Mansell (Williams-Honda), Lauda, Keke Rosberg (Williams) and Nelson Piquet (Brabham-BMW).
+Lauda's teammate Alain Prost captured pole position, averaging 155.478 mph (250.219 km/h), followed by Nigel Mansell (Williams-Honda), Lauda, Keke Rosberg (Williams) and Nelson Piquet (Brabham-BMW).
 After a troubled qualifying, Ayrton Senna only qualified 14th on the grid in his Lotus-Renault.

 The race was restarted after one lap (with Niki Lauda having made a great start from third on the grid to lead Prost as the race was stopped).
 Mansell had got away very slowly in his Williams, but behind him Teo Fabi in the Toleman-Hart barely moved.
 Elio de Angelis' Lotus dived left to avoid Fabi and was hit by the Ferrari of Michele Alboreto.
 Fabi suffered damage as did the Arrows-BMW of the second Austrian driver in the race Gerhard Berger.
 Luckily for those with damaged cars (especially championship leader Alboreto) the first lap was declared null and void and the race was completely restarted meaning those with damaged cars were permitted to start in the team spares.
 Lucky too was Prost who was able to change cars after his McLaren had developed a misfire.
-Piercarlo Ghinzani became a non-starter in his Toleman after team mate Fabi took over the spare TG185 for the race as he had qualified 6th while Ghinzani started 19th.
+Piercarlo Ghinzani became a non-starter in his Toleman after teammate Fabi took over the spare TG185 for the race as he had qualified 6th while Ghinzani started 19th.
 This left Ghinzani without a drive.